deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Features are abstractions of real-world objects, such as rivers, buildings, streets or state boundaries.
 They are the geo objects of a particular application domain.

 A feature types defines the data model for a class of features.
-For example, a feature type ``River`` could define a class of river features that all have the same properties
+For example, a feature type ``River`` could define a class of river features that all have the same properties.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Simple vs. rich features and feature types